 3/4 cup sliced fresh mushrooms

 Green onion, sliced for garnish

 Rinse 2 cups quinoa in cold water and drain.
-Boil 4 cups water in a medium saucepan.
+Boil 4 cups broth in a medium saucepan.
 Add quinoa and reduce to a simmer.
 Cover and cook for ~30 minutes of until water has been absorbed.
 Remove from heat and allow to sit uncovered for 5 minutes.

 Heat sesame oil over medium-high heat in a large wok or skillet.
 Add carrots and saute until slightly tender.
 Add mushrooms and pea pods.
 Reduce heat to medium and continue to cook for ~ 5 minutes.
 Scrape vegetables to one side of pan and add beaten eggs to other side.
 Scramble eggs until cooked through and then mix into vegetables.
 Stir in lima beans and pineapple and mix to combine.
 Gently fold in quinoa and soy sauce.
 Heat for 5-10 minutes or until heated through.